Advanced Editing Tips for Kapwing

 Version History

-To find it, click outside the canvas, then select the "Versions" tab on the right.
+To find Version History, click outside the canvas, then select the "Versions" tab on the right.
 If you want to save the current state of the project as a version, select "Save Current Version to History".
 To revert to or duplicate an older version, click the three dots icon next to the version and select your desired option.

 Click to go back to the top.